CW3E/MET-tools/README.md

 The types of ASCII tables output are described in the [GridStat documentation](https://met.readthedocs.io/en/latest/Users_Guide/grid-stat.html#grid-stat-output).
-For plotting and analysis in a statistical language, the workflow utilizes the `DataFrames.py` module and the wrapping script `ASCII_to_DataFrames.py` to parse and aggregate the ASCII tables as Pandas dataframes in pickled binary dictonaries with the stat table codes used as dictionary key names.
+For plotting and analysis in a statistical language, the workflow utilizes the `DataFrames.py` module and the wrapping script `ASCII_to_DataFrames.py` to parse and aggregate the ASCII tables as Pandas data frames in pickled binary dictonaries with the stat table codes used as dictionary key names.
 For example, in the directory
 ```
 ${VRF_ROOT}/valid_date_2022-12-28T00/WRF_9-3_WestCoast/GridStat/StageIV/2022122700/mean/d01